The Importance of Strategic Communication in the Digital Era

 BE OPEN AND RESPONSIVE TO TWO-WAY COMMUNICATION

-The world of mass communication has opened from a one-way communication process, where an advertiser or other media entity sends mass messages without feedback, to a two-way communication process, where feedback is now provided to the message sender.
+The world of mass communication has opened from a one-way communication process.
+An advertiser or other media entity sends mass messages without feedback, to a two-way communication process, where feedback IS provided to the message sender.
 This feedback can be seen through direct contact through the consumer reviews about an organization or business.
-The management of reviews, forums, and other online communication tools, also known as online reputation management (ORM), is vital to the long term success of the strategic communicator.
+The management of reviews, forums, and other online communication tools is vital to the long term success of the strategic communicator.
+This is also known as online reputation management (ORM).
 People now weigh their purchasing and time spent based on reviews by consumers or audiences just like them.
-In order to be effective with online reputation an organization or business must be timely with their responses, address any concerns directly, promise a timeline of resolution, and thanking your reviewers.
+In order to be effective with online reputation an organization or business must be timely with their responses.
+It’s also important to address any concerns directly, promise a timeline of resolution, and thank reviewers.

 BOILING POINT MEDIA HAS THE STRATEGIC COMMUNICATION EXPERTISE YOU NEED

-Boiling Point Media is the premier marketing agency in Oklahoma who has been helping companies like yours for over 10 years.
+Boiling Point Media is the premier marketing agency in Oklahoma City.
 We know what it takes to get your business noticed through our perfected strategic communication practices.
 It is our mission to provide you with up-to-date communication strategies that best fit your needs.

-We use our combined talents of digital media tactics, in-depth industry research, expert analysis skills, and much more to make your business more visible!
+We use our combined talents of expert analysis skills to make your business more visible!
 Call us today to find out how cost effective strategic communication is and how we can partner with you to take your company to the next level.

 Return to blog